AstarNetwork/astar-docs-v3/docs/about/economics/index.md

 Astar Network's tokenomics has been revised to best serve the needs of network participants, from users and builders to enterprise partners.

-Tokenomics 2.0 introduce a sustainable token allocation structure and network fees as well as a lower inflation rate.
+Tokenomics 2.0 introduces a sustainable token allocation structure and network fees as well as a lower inflation rate.

 :::info
 The outline of the phased approach to Tokenomics 2.0 as it progressed: